History of Curaçao: Spanish period

 Spaniard Alonso de Ojeda became the first European to visit Curaçao on 26 July 1499.
 At that time about 2,000 Caquetios lived on the island.
 By 1515 almost all Caquetios were enslaved and taken away to Hispaniola.
 The Spanish settled on the island in 1527 and governed it from one of the Spanish-Venezuelan cities.
 The Spanish imported many non-native animals and plants to Curaçao.
 Horses, sheep, goats, pigs, and cattle were introduced from Europe or other Spanish colonies.
 Various non-native trees and plants were also planted by the Spaniards.

 That was often a matter of trial and error.
 The Spanish did learn to use crops and farming methods of the Caquetio.
 Parallels on other Caribbean islands are known from sources.
 Not all imported species were equally successful.
 Herding went well in general; the Spanish released cattle in the kunuku (fields) and on the savannas.
 The cattle were herded by Caquetio and Spanish herders.
 Sheep, goats and cattle did relatively well.
 According to historical sources, there were thousands on the island.
 On the other hand, agriculture was not nearly as successful.
 Because the yields of Curaçao agriculture were disappointing, the salt pans did not have a high yield and no precious metals could be found, the Spaniards called the island an isla inutil, a useless island.

 After a while, the number of Spaniards living on Curaçao declined.
-By contrast, the number of Indian residents stabilized.
+By contrast, the number of Native residents stabilized.
 Presumably there was even population increase of the Caquetio due to natural growth, return and colonization.
 In the last decades of Spanish occupation, Curaçao was used as a large livestock ranch.
 A few Spaniards lived around Santa Barbara, Santa Ana, and in villages on the western part of the island.
 Caquetio lived all over the island.